wp-plugins/cart66-cloud/readme.txt

 - Updated: Improvements to keep the logged in status of members in sync between the secure cloud and WordPress
 - Updated: Performance improvements to reduce the number of empty shopping carts that get created
 - Updated: New CSS to improve the display of the "product added to cart" notification
-- Updated: Improved error messages for when add to cart links are unable to add products to the cart

 = 1.6.8 - 1/14/2014 =